 Why choose UCLA Health for orthopaedic surgery?

-At UCLA Health, our orthopaedic surgery team is among the best in the nation.
+At UCLA Health, our orthopaedic surgeons are among the best in the nation.
 U.S. News & World Report ranks us No. 5 in the country for orthopaedic care.
 We use the newest, most advanced techniques that promote excellent patient outcomes.

 Highlights of our services include: